 - 1. The student must have a room notification on file within the residence hall. - 2.
-The student must complete a Residence Check-in/Check-out form, Inventory Form (UCR) and the Missing Persons Information. - 3.
-The student must receive a copy of the "TIGER BULLETIN". - 4.
+The student must complete a Residence Check-in/Check-out form and Inventory Form. - 3.
+The student must receive a copy of the TIGERLAND BULLETIN and the STUDENT HANDBOOK. - 4.
 The student will receive a key when all steps and procedures have been completed.

-When you check in or change rooms, you must fill out a new check-in form.
-You should complete the form and list the condition of the room on the inventory form or UCR.
-Any damages should be noted specifically on this form.
-Damage charges will be levied for discrepancies found on the inventory form or UCR form filled out and turned in at check-in when you check-out.
-If you need assistance, ask a Residential Life/Housing staff member: Resident Assistant, Senior Resident Assistant, Graduate Assistant or Area Coordinator.
+When you check in or change rooms, a Check-In/Check-Out form is given to you.
+You should complete the form and list the condition of the room.
+Any damage should be noted specifically.
+Damage charges will be levied for discrepancies between the form and the condition of the room upon your checkout from the room.
+If you need assistance, ask a Residential Life/Housing staff member.